Coronavirus pandemic: Mumbai startup Riskcovry launches new insurance cover

 Another similar insurance against COVID-19 was launched by Digit Insurance, which offers health and general insurance products.
 Digit’s product offers protection from hospitalisation as well as quarantine in a government facility.
 The sum-insured ranges from Rs 25,000 to Rs 2 lakh.

 Unlike other insurtech startups, Riskcovry is not a consumer-focussed platform.
 It sells insurance through companies with a large customer base.
 It creates products in partnership with insurance manufacturers then through API integration allows its corporate partners to distribute it.
 Partner entities can go live with the COVID-19 product within as short as five days.
-It has 20 corporate clients already, including Ujjivan Small Finance Bank, IIFL, Future Group and others.
+It has 15 corporate clients already, including Future Group, NBFCs like Niyogin, fintechs like CityCash and others.

 “We are offering two types of covers, one is hospitalization charges and medical expenses and second is wage loss, which is mainly aimed at our blue-collar workforce who are at a high risk of getting affected,” said Patil.